26.05.2020

 A couple of weeks passed and we arrive to the third week of April.

-I read a news article about the BVG (the company that runs the metro, underground and buses) implementing a new rule: every passenger in public transportation is now required/obliged to use a mouth and nose cover (face mask, but using a scarf or bandanna is also OK).
+I read a news article about the BVG (the company that runs the metro, underground and buses) implementing a new rule: every passenger in public transportation is now required/obliged to use a mouth and nose cover (Face mask, but using a scarf or bandanna is also O.K.).
 I immediately wrote to my other half with an idea: lets make face masks!

 At that very moment I had not thought about anything at all, it was an impulsive idea, but luckily my other half thought the idea was really cool and we made an appointment to meet and organize everything!

 We met on a Wednesday afternoon.
-First we called our BOSS and asked if it was OK to materialize such an idea.
+First we called our BOSS and asked if it was O.K. to materialize such an idea.
 With the green lights and the suggestion we should order things online we set onto the organization.

-We took and old shirt of mine and with scissors and an old stapler machine (we had no sewing kit just yet) we managed to build three different prototypes that were good enough to move forward.
+We took and old shirt of mine and with scissors and an old stapler machine (we had no sewing kit just yet) we manage to build three different prototypes that were good enough to move forward.

 Then we spent a whole lot of time browsing through the interweb for cotton, elastic bands and sewing kits.

-Once we had decided what to order, from which seller and whose account we would use (my other half's, since she had a student Amazon prime subscription) we logged into her account only to realize that we had been deceived.
+Once we had decided what to order, from which seller and whose account we would use (my other half’s, since she had a student amazon prime subscription) we logged into her account only to realize that we had been deceived.
 All of the delivery estimates quickly changed once we had everything in our online shopping cart.
 The highest variance was with the elastic band.
 One and a half months waiting time, to be precise.
 Annoyed, tired and a little angry we decided to call it quits and reconvene another day.

 The German government had decided, earlier that week, to ease up on the safety regulations and let up to 35 people shop in stores up to 80 square meters (or numbers around that magnitude) and so many stores opened their doors to customers on that very Friday, after a month of being only occupied by mannequins and hollow lights.